Ticket to a Crime

 Ticket to a Crime is a 1934 American mystery film directed by Lewis D. Collins and starring Ralph Graves, Lois Wilson and Lola Lane.
 A private detective and his assistant solve a murder at a country club.

+The plot is based on pulp-fiction crime writer Carroll John Daly's 1934 short story of the same title, originally published in the magazine Dime Detective.
+Although Daly was one of the most popular pulp writers of his day, Ticket to a Crime was the only time his work was adapted to film.